harsh-seth/knowhere/_posts/notes/misc/2024-05-31-driving-in-mass.md

 ### Notes
 #### Safety
 **General**
+- Driving is a privilege, not a right.
 - Drive Defensively.
 Assume the worst of conditions and worst of behaviors
 - Follow the 3 Second Rule when keeping distance between other vehicles
     - Extend duration to 4 seconds for motorcycles and heavy load vehicles